benbourner/benbourner.github.io/_posts/2024-01-09-first-deployed-model.md

 ## The Journey

 Embarking on this project, I chose the [fastai library](https://www.fast.ai/) for its user-friendly interface and robust capabilities in handling complex tasks like image recognition.
-The journey wasn't easy.
-It involved countless hours of dataset preparation, model training, and testing.
+The journey wasn't easy, involving countless hours of dataset preparation, model training, and testing.
 My dataset comprised hundreds of images of Dutch emergency vehicles, each meticulously labeled and categorized.

 ## The Breakthrough

 After several iterations and much fine-tuning, the model began showing promising results.
 It could not only distinguish between the different types of vehicles but do so with remarkable accuracy.
-This breakthrough was not just a technical accomplishment; it was a moment of realization about the potential impact of AI in critical areas like emergency response.
+This breakthrough was not just a technical accomplishment; it was a moment of realisation about the potential impact of AI in critical areas like emergency response.

 ## The Deployment

-The model is now live and hosted on [Hugging Face](https://huggingface.co/), a leading platform for machine learning models.
-This represents my first deployment of an AI model to production—a significant step in my career as an AI enthusiast and developer.
+The model is now live, presented with [Gradio](https://www.gradio.app/) and hosted on [Hugging Face](https://huggingface.co/), a leading platform for machine learning models.
+This represents my first deployment of an AI model to production—a significant step for an AI enthusiast and developer.

 ## Try It Out Live!

 I invite you to experience the model firsthand.
-You can try it out live here.
+You can try it out live below.
 Upload an image of a Dutch emergency vehicle (or choose one of the examples), and watch the AI work its magic!

 <script type="module" src="https://gradio.s3-us-west-2.amazonaws.com/4.13.0/gradio.js"></script>
 <gradio-app src="https://benboai-vehicle-checker.hf.space" theme_mode="light"></gradio-app>